watch food network online

 The major draw of DIRECTV STREAM (formerly AT&T TV) is its great coverage of local network affiliates.
 It also carries the most regional sports networks (RSNs) of any major TV provider.

-Food Network is available in all packages, as well as Animal Planet, Discovery, HGTV, and TLC for $79.99/mo.
+Food Network is available in all packages, as well as Animal Planet, Discovery, HGTV, and TLC for $79.99/month.
 This also includes a cloud DVR and unlimited streaming devices at one time.

 You also get a free year of HBO Max included if you subscribe to the Choice (or higher) package.
 For more information, see DIRECTV STREAM review.